djw11192/gametime-checkout/README.md

 ### Stale inventory

 **There is deliberately no hard hold.** Gametime is a secondary marketplace — listings are third-party inventory that can sell on another channel at any moment.
 Locking seats like a primary vendor would misrepresent the domain and hide the exact failure continuity has to handle: the tickets a fan is looking at can stop existing while they're away.

 Inventory is checked three times, each catching something different: on read (for the banner), when the completion lock is taken (the last point to refuse *before spending money*), and after authorization but before the order is written (the only authoritative check).

 **No hold means someone has to pay for the failure — here, that's releasing the charge.** Two fans can both be authorized for the last pair of seats, and the loser has a live hold on their card by the time we find out. `finalizeOrder` guarantees *any exit that doesn't produce an order releases that hold*, via one `finally` over the whole body so a future exit path can't silently skip it.
+This auth hold and void scenario can be avoided in a real production product by using a lock on the actual tickets.
+See *what I'd do differently* section for more details.

 ### Expiration